-- Biology/ Psychology General - Chemistry/ Physics General
+- Biology/Psychology General - Chemistry/Physics General

-Students are expected to select one unit from the Biology/ Psychology stream and one unit from the Chemistry/ Physics stream over the year.
+Students are expected to select one unit from the Biology/Psychology stream and one unit from the Chemistry/Physics stream over the year.
 A student may select any combination from each stream.

-► BIOLOGY/ PSYCHOLOGY ADVANCED
+► BIOLOGY/PSYCHOLOGY ADVANCED

-In the Biology component of this subject students will investigate how much influence their genetics has on their physical and mental development.
-This subject will include investigations into areas such as the cellular processes and students will investigate genetic inheritance and how this can lead to genetic disease.
-Students will also investigate mechanisms of evolution and how natural selection has impacted on diversity over time.
-In the Psychology unit students will investigate how the brain and nervous system processes, intelligence, mental personality.
+Students will investigate how much influence their genetics has on their physical and mental development.
+This subject will include investigations into areas such as the cellular processes and students will investigate genetic inheritance and how this can lead to genetic Students will disease. also investigate mechanisms of evolution and how natural selection has impacted on diversity over time.
+In the area of Psychology, students will build upon their understanding of Biology and investigate how the brain and nervous system affect mental processes and personality.
 At the completion of this unit, students will have further refined their ability to communicate scientific ideas and will have developed a deeper understanding of Biology and Psychology in preparation for VCE studies in these areas.

-VCE pathway: Biology Psychology
+VCE Pathways: Biology Psychology

-► BIOLOGY/ PSYCHOLOGY GENERAL
+► BIOLOGY/PSYCHOLOGY GENERAL

 This subject focuses on Environmental Biology and Psychology.
-In the Environmental Biology unit students will initially look at basic structures and functions of living organisms to understand how they have evolved and interact with their environment.
-Students will learn about how the Earth is formed, the biosphere, and how humans are influencing the various cycles that exist on Earth such as the carbon, water, nitrogen, and phosphorus cycles.
-The focus will also include sustainable practices to prevent further disruptions to the natural cycling of the Earth.
-In the Psychology unit students will develop an understanding of basic psychological research, and apply this knowledge to areas such as personality, intelligence, and mental illness.
+Whilst investigating Environmental Biology students will initially look at the basic structure of the cell and how the organelles within a cell impact on its functioning alone and within living organisms.
+How the Earth is formed, the biosphere and how humans are influencing the various cycles that exist on Earth such as the Carbon cycle, Water cycle, Nitrogen and Phosphorous cycles will also be investigated whilst focusing on sustainable practices to prevent further disruptions to the natural cycling of the Earth.
+Whilst studying Psychology in this elective, students will develop an understanding of basic psychological research, and apply this knowledge to areas such as personality, intelligence and mental illness.

-VCE pathway: Biology Psychology
+VCE Pathways: Biology Psychology

-► CHEMISTRY/ PHYSICS ADVANCED
+► CHEMISTRY/PHYSICS ADVANCED

 This subject is designed for students who are interested in pursuing Chemistry and Physics at the VCE level.
-In the Chemistry unit students will further develop their understanding of the structure of atoms in terms of electron shells. explain how the electronic structure of an atom determines an element's position on the Periodic Table, and outline trends in the chemical properties of elements.
-Students will explore chemical bonding by developing knowledge of how atoms join to form substances, and will investigate this further through conducting and designing experiments to explore different types of chemical reactions.
-In the Physics unit students will investigate the mathematical relationships used to calculate speed, velocity and the acceleration of moving objects.
+Over the semester students will complete one term of Chemistry and one term of Physics.
+The Chemistry component of the course comprises of two main areas of study; Atomic Theory and Chemical Bonding.
+For Atomic Theory, students will develop their understanding of the structure of atoms in terms of electron shells. explain how the electronic structure of an atom determines an element's position on the Periodic Table and outline trends in the chemical properties of elements.
+For Chemical Bonding, students will develop knowledge of how atoms join to form substances and will investigate different types of chemical reactions.

+The Physics component of the course comprises of two main areas of study: motion and waves.
+For motion, the students will investigate the mathematical relationships used to calculate speed, velocity and the acceleration of moving objects.
 Students will learn how to process graphical information to describe and analyse motion.
 Students will also explore and explain Newton's three laws of motion and make predictions about how forces affect the motion of an object.

-VCE pathway: Chemistry Physics
+VCE Pathways: Chemistry Physics

-► CHEMISTRY/ PHYSICS GENERAL
+► CHEMISTRY/PHYSICS GENERAL

 Over the semester, students will complete one term of Chemistry and one term of Physics.
-In the Chemistry component, students will develop their understanding of the structure of atoms in terms of electron shells, explain how the electronic structure of an atom determines an element's position on the Periodic Table, and outline trends in the chemical properties of elements based on their classification.
+The Chemistry component of the course comprises two main areas of study; Atomic Theory and Chemical Bonding.
+For Atomic Theory, students will develop their understanding of the structure of atoms in terms of electron shells, explain how the electronic structure of an atom determines an element's position on the Periodic Table and outline trends in the chemical properties of elements.
 For Chemical Bonding, students will develop a basic knowledge of how atoms join to form substances.
-In the Physics component students will explore the Universe, including the life cycle of a star, light and waves, and how electromagnetic radiation can be referenced as evidence for the Big Bang theory.
-Students will investigate applied forces such as friction, air resistance, and gravity.
-A description of Newton's Laws of Motion will be treated both quantitatively and qualitatively.